David Correos

 David Correos (/kɔːrˈeɪɔːs/ kor-AY-oss; born 8 December 1992) is a New Zealand comedian.
-He was the winner of the Billy T Award in 2016.
+He was the winner of the Billy T Award in 2016 and the Fred Award in 2026.

 Early life

 Correos's parents immigrated to Christchurch in the 1980s from the Philippines; he grew up in Woolston.

 During his teens, Correos trained as a weightlifter and represented New Zealand at several international events, and won his weight division at the 2012 Junior Oceania Championships.
 He narrowly missed out for qualification for the 2014 Commonwealth Games, where a broken ankle ended his sporting career.

 Wishing to perform in musical theatre, Correos attended a two-year drama course at Hagley College, after which he applied to a broadcasting school but was denied entry.
 He became interested in comedy and started performing arts at Hagley Theatre Company.
 His friend created a variety show called Monday Night Magic for artists who had no space to perform after the 2011 Christchurch earthquake.
 Correos started performing stand-up alongside musicians and street performers, and began learning how to write comedy.

 He moved to Auckland in 2014 where he pursued a comedy career.